Skip to content

 4. Enter default shipping dimensions (length, width, and height).
 When enabled, these default values will automatically be used for any product that does not have its own dimensions or has not yet synced with Intuitive Shipping.
 For best results, choose a default that reflects the average length, width, and height of your typical or frequently added products.

-Shipping dimensions refer to the size of the product when it is packed, or the size of the package it ships in if it's shipped without additional packaging or in a custom package.
+KB KnowledgeShipping dimensions refer to the size of the product when it's packed, or the size of the container if it ships in its own custom package.

 5. Enter a default shipping weight.
 When enabled, this default value will automatically be used for any product that does not have its own weight set in either your eCommerce platform or Intuitive Shipping.
 For best results, choose a default that reflects the average weight of your typical or frequently added products.

-The default weight does not override the weight from your eCommerce platform product settings even when weight is missing in Intuitive Shipping.
+KB KnowledgeThe default weight does not override the weight from your eCommerce platform product settings even when weight is missing in Intuitive Shipping.

-If a product is missing both dimensions and weight in Intuitive Shipping but has a weight in either Shopify or BigCommerce, Intuitive Shipping will use the default dimensions but will ignore the default weight entered here and use the actual product weight from your eCommerce platform product settings.
+If a product is missing both dimensions and weight in Intuitive Shipping but has a weight in your eCommerce platform, Intuitive Shipping will apply the default dimensions but ignore the default weight.
+Instead, it will use the actual weight from Shopify or BigCommerce.

 Additional Settings